yor42/AcademyCraft/README.md

 - ⭐ Star this repository to honor the developer's work
 - 💻 Contribute to the codebase if you find it valuable

-## Historical Information & Memorial Archive

-The following section is preserved in memory of the original developer, **who passed away in Summer 2021**.

-### Original Donation Information

 * [Original Developer's Patreon][patreon]

 ![][alipay]